Pb314314/Kuiperinfer/README.md

 Read almost all the code from course6, but not fully understand computing process.
 The data organization still vague to me.
 Confuse about conv2d Im2Col data organization.(4/24/2024)

 ### Lab7
+Start Lab7.
+Understand how to convert expression string into syntax tree.
+First, get statement_ string. ie. `add(mul(@0,@1),@2)`.
+Split string into strings and tokens.
+Use generate() function to create syntax tree.

+:sleepy::sleepy::sleepy:

 ### Lab8